walker-tx/pokejs/README.md

 ### Testing

-To run the tests for PokéJS, you can use the following command:
+To run the tests for PokéJS, you can use the following command from the root of the cloned repository:

 ```bash
 pnpm run test